ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

 Section [GitHub-hosted Runners](../../infrastructure/html/run_ami_github.html#GitHub_hosted) introduces the concept and explains it in details.

-The GitHub Action is implemented in the [./.github/workflows/basic.yml](https://github.com/ARM-software/VHT-GetStarted/blob/main/.github/workflows/basic.yml) file using corresponding [YAML syntax for GitHub workflows](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions).
+The GitHub Action in this example is implemented in the [./.github/workflows/basic.yml](https://github.com/ARM-software/VHT-GetStarted/blob/main/.github/workflows/basic.yml) file using corresponding [YAML syntax for GitHub workflows](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions).

 todo: describe the workflow setup

 **Add GitHub Secrets**

 Several parameters need to be configured in the repository as [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to enable communication with your AWS account.
 For that:
- - Go to the GitHub web-page of your repository.
+ - Go to the GitHub webpage of your repository.
  - Go to *Settings* tab and in the list on the left side select _Secrets_.
  - Use button _New repository secret_ and add one by one following secrets:
  .